Home UpStaff

 Enlisted in U.S. Army (after high school graduation at 17 yrs old)

-Military Occupational Specialty (MOS): 91S Preventive Medicine Specialist (Public Health Services)
+Military Occupational Specialty (MOS): 91S Preventive Medicine Specialist (PMS, Public Health Services)

 1st assignment in Taegu, South Korea: food service inspector (FSI), water quality analysis (WQ)/ H2O lab tech, field sanitation trainer & inspector

-2nd assignment in Pusan, South Korea: counselor for control of sexually transmitted disease (STD), field sanitation, FSI, WQ
+2nd assignment in Pusan, South Korea: disease control counselor, epidemiology investigation, field sanitation, FSI, WQ

 3rd assignment in Waegon, South Korea: Assistant for Industrial Hygienist (IHT), PMS, FSI

-4th assignment in USA, Madigan Army Medical Center (MAMC), Tacoma, WA: PMS, FSI, WQ
+4th assignment in USA, Madigan Army Medical Center (MAMC), Tacoma, WA: Public Health Inspector, PMS, FSI, WQ

 5th assignment in USA, MAMC, Tacoma, WA: Health Physics Technician (HPT, radiation safety & protection tech)